• Art Magazine

 The special charm of high-quality and durable natural materials lies in the fact that they age gracefully.
 Over time, many develop a characteristic patina that adds to their charm.

 For perfectionists and lovers of clean lines, the natural purism of Wabi-Sabi probably not the best choice.
-Despite the reductionist approach and mindful design philosophy, no meticulous, ruler-straightened lines are used.
+Despite the reductionist approach and mindful design philosophy, no meticulous, ruler-straightened lines are used here.
 The organic forms in the space and in the objects themselves break with straight lines and a love of geometric order.

 Organic forms are a central element of the purist interior design style à la Wabi-Sabi